-Most likely these ingredients are not standard in most Europeans household, for convenience I have added the images to be easily recognised.
-So you know what to search for, or ask at the Chinese supermarkets or Asian Toko’s.
+These ingredients are not common in supermarkets or deli stores.
+I have added the images for recognition.
+So you know what to search for at the Chinese supermarkets or Asian Toko’s.

 Spicy Hare or Rabbit in Chinese Food Therapy

-In my childhood rabbit meat was a staple ingredient and prepared by my parents in many dishes stir-fries, stews, and herbal soups with traditional Chinese medicine.
+In my childhood rabbit meat was a staple ingredient and prepared by my parents in many dishes; stir-fries, stews, and herbal soups often paired with traditional Chinese medicine.
 The latter to make a tonic with the purpose of strengthening and nourishing the body.
 Cooking with Chinese herbs is about recuperating the body and rabbit meat is well known for its high protein content.

-In Chinese dietic therapy; “According to TCM food, like medicine can be divided into the characteristics cold-hot-cool-warm, which when applied right, can help the patient to overcome an inclination to or even a manifested disease and thus achieve the same goal which medicaments would”.
-For more information on the use of tonics and food therapy, click on the links.
-Browse the internet for more in-depth TCM information and/or elaborate search on practices and belief system.
+In Chinese dietic therapy; “According to TCM food, like medicine can be divided into the characteristics cold-hot-cool-warm.
+When applied correctly nutritional ingredients can help the patient to overcome an inclination to or even a manifested disease.
+Food used to aid and act as preventive part of a nourishing diet can achieve the same goal to strengthen recovery process”.